oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 This document extends [@!OpenID.Federation, section 1.2] by introducing the following terms to improve the readability of this profile:

 Federation Protocol Entity
-: <br>An entity within the federation that fulfils a protocol role, such as an OpenID Provider, OpenID Connect Relying Party, OAuth 2.0 Authorization Server, OAuth 2.0 Client, or OAuth 2.0 Protected Resource.
+: <br>An Entity within the federation that fulfils a protocol role, such as an OpenID Provider, OpenID Connect Relying Party, OAuth 2.0 Authorization Server, OAuth 2.0 Client, or OAuth 2.0 Protected Resource.
 This is typically a Leaf Entity.<br>

 Federation Service Entity
-: <br>An entity within the federation that does not play a protocol role but instead takes on an operational role within the federation, such as a Trust Anchor, an Intermediate Entity, or a Trust Mark Issuer.<br>
+: <br>An Entity within the federation that does not play a protocol role but instead takes on an operational role within the federation, such as a Trust Anchor, an Intermediate Entity, or a Trust Mark Issuer.<br>

 Federation Registration Entity
 : <br>A Superior Entity within the federation with which a Federation Protocol Entity (for example, an OpenID Connect Relying Party) registers to join the federation.
 This involves the collection of Entity Configuration and metadata, and the creation of an Entity Statement.<br>